bacpack-system/bacpack-system.github.io/docs/architecture.md

 Packages/Apps from Package Repository.
 Projects link to Package Tracker repository to use Packages built in Package Repository.

-The Package Tracker links to a Package Repository.
-This link must be changed to work with Project specific Package Repository.
+The Project which uses Package Tracker must set its CMCONF system, which sets among other things the Package Repository URI, so the Package Tracker knows which Package Repository to use.

 ```mermaid
 ---